-Abu Dhabi University students who choose to be sponsored by the University in terms of residence visa, should apply through the Student Support Services Office.
-The visa sponsorship process requires certain conditions that students should meet in order to obtain and maintain student visa.
-Such conditions are covered by government rules and regulations.
+Abu Dhabi University students, who choose to be sponsored by the University regarding residence visa, should apply through the Student Affairs Department.
+The visa sponsorship process requires certain conditions that students should meet to obtain and maintain a student visa.
+Such conditions are covered by UAE government rules and regulations: